marten-seemann/base-drafts/draft-ietf-quic-recovery.md

 This optimization is particularly useful when:

- * Retransmitting the client’s Initial, which must be padded to a full sized packet, so the datagram typically has extra space to retransmit some outstanding 0-RTT data.
+ * Retransmitting the Client Initial, which must be padded to a full sized packet, so the datagram typically has extra space to retransmit some outstanding 0-RTT data.
  * The server sends 1-RTT data soon after the final handshake flight